-5.3.
-As was concluded in the aforementioned ruling in case no. 201507952/1/V2, it follows from the system of the Procedures Directive that it is the task of the determining authority, with the required degree of expertise and subject to the procedural safeguards that apply in relation to the administrative procedure, to make a decision regarding a request for international protection.
+5.2.1.
+It follows from the system laid down in the Procedures Directive, that it is the task of the determining authority, with the required degree of expertise and subject to the procedural safeguards that apply in relation to the administrative procedure, to make a decision regarding a request for international protection.
 In that system, the judicial review consists of an examination of the administrative decision-making, and should be able to cover all findings of both points of fact and law (see paragraph 57 of the Judgment of the Court of 28 July 2011, C-69/10, Samba Diouf, ECLI:EU:C:2011:524).
-However, the system of the Procedures Directive does not require the administrative judge to assess a request for asylum himself, similar to how the determining authority assesses it in accordance with that Directive.
-In accordance with that system, an administrative judge assesses the decision taken by the determining authority in terms of its lawfulness.
-It is for the determining authority to adopt a position with regard to the credibility of the statements of an asylum seeker.
-This point of view is then examined by the administrative judge.
+However, the system of the Procedures Directive does not require the administrative judge to assess a request for asylum by himself, similar to how the determining authority assesses it in accordance with that Directive.
+Rather, in that system, an administrative judge assesses the decision taken by the determining authority in terms of its lawfulness (see also paragraphs 50 and 60 of the preamble in the Procedures Directive).
+As such, neither the system of the Procedures Directive nor the text of Article 46(3), provides an answer to the required intensity of judicial review in asylum cases in general, and in particular in cases involving the credibility of an asylum seeker's statements.

-5.4.
-It also follows from the aforementioned ruling in case no 201507952/1/V2 that the intention of Article 46(3) of the Procedures Directive is to also concur with the case law of the Court with regard to the right to an effective remedy before a court or tribunal, as laid down in Article 47 of the Charter of Fundamental Rights of the European Union (hereinafter: the Charter), and therefore to also reflect the case law of the ECtHR on Articles 6 and 13 of the Convention for the Protection of Human Rights and Fundamental Freedoms (hereinafter: the ECHR).
+5.3.
+It follows from the aforementioned paragraphs of the preamble that the intention of Article 46(3) of the Procedures Directive is to also concur with the case law of the Court with regard to the right to an effective remedy before a court or tribunal, as laid down in Article 47 of the Charter of Fundamental Rights of the European Union (hereinafter: the Charter), and therefore to also reflect the case law of the ECtHR on Articles 6 and 13 of the Convention for the Protection of Human Rights and Fundamental Freedoms (hereinafter: the ECHR).
 That also follows from the legislative history of the Procedures Directive (see COM(2009) 554 final, pages 6, 8 and 9).
+The intensity of judicial review exercised by the courts that is laid down in Article 46(3) of the Procedures Directive must therefore be determined in accordance with the aforementioned case law and with Article 47 of the Charter.